 4. Strengthen the relationship between our parish school and church community.

-Now, here we are, nine years later and our parish has grown by leaps and bounds.
+Now, here we are, ten years later and our parish has grown by leaps and bounds.
 Our parish vision has shifted at times but education, evangelization and stewardship are still at the forefront of our goals.
 Sts.
 Peter and Paul facility is used by numerous groups as well as our religious education/formation programs.
 Improvements to the Peter and Paul facility are still goals of the parish.
 Holy Spirit Catholic School remains on Central Avenue.
 At the diocesan level, talks have begun to consolidate the Catholic schools in Great Falls into the Great Falls Catholic School System.
 If Peter and Paul is needed as part of that system, that renovation will move up on the priority list.

 Other projects such as landscaping and expanded parking are being completed.
 As we practice stewardship of our environment, perhaps we should be taking on projects that not only protect the environment but also reduce our costs and thereby enable improvement or expansion of ministries with the funds saved.